At least one dead, several injured in Cincinnati nightclub shooting

 A single body was removed by the coroner shortly after 6 a.m.
 The federal Bureau of Alcohol, Tobacco, Firearms and Explosives was also at the scene.

-Among the injured, eight were being treated at the University of Cincinnati Medical Center, hospital spokeswoman Kelly Martin said.
-One person there was in critical condition.
+Among the injured, five were treated at the University of Cincinnati Medical Center and released, hospital spokeswoman Kelly Martin said.
+She said two people were in critical condition and another two were listed in stable condition.
 She had no details on the types of injuries or the ages of the victims.

 Authorities asked anyone with information to come forward.
 Investigators were checking to see if surveillance cameras were working, Williams said.